 A digital nomad, for those who might not know, is simply somebody who nomadically wanders around the earth, experiencing new cultures and meeting new peoples – while utilizing the Internet to earn an income.

-A prime example of this would be travel bloggers.
+A prime example of this would be travel bloggers, for example Nomadic Matt.
 They travel and then constantly update a site or blog with all of their adventures.
 After a lot of hard work and hundreds of high-quality articles, they hopefully begin to see traffic increase and money begin to roll in.

-Another great example of being a digital nomad is an app developer.
+Another great example of being a digital nomad is an app developer like Fueled.
 Providing you have the skills to actually be an app developer, all you need is a laptop and the passion to travel.
 From there you can source work while seeing the world.

 The trouble lies in the details though.
 Being a digital nomad is an amazing way of life but it’s not an easy one.
 Many days and nights are spent meeting deadlines, mixing up timezones and struggling to find decent WiFi.